A Study on the Block Relocation Problem: Lower Bound Derivations and Strong Formulations: Exact Computational Methods

-Constraints in (\ref{cons_Y$^-$-1})-(\ref{cons_Y$^-$-2}) guarantee exactly one lift-up operation is performed per turn among the first $L$ turns, and no more than one can be done in any subsequent turn.
-Also, \eqref{cons_Y$^-$-2} suggests that, given that the number of necessary relocations could be less than $T$, empty turns will be arranged after actual relocation turns.
-Constraints in (\ref{cons_Y$^-$-3})-(\ref{cons_Y$^-$-4}) ensure the feasibility of a lift-up operation using the block relationship from the previous turn.
-Note that as the virtual block representing the floor is introduced, the right-hand-side of (\ref{cons_Y$^-$-4}) equals 0 if block $i$ is not the topmost one in a stack.
+Constraints in (\ref{cons_y_up_1})-(\ref{cons_y_up_2}) guarantee exactly one lift-up operation is performed per turn among the first $L$ turns, and no more than one can be done in any subsequent turn.
+Also, \eqref{cons_y_up_2} suggests that, given that the number of necessary relocations could be less than $T$, empty turns will be arranged after actual relocation turns.
+Constraints in (\ref{cons_y_up_3})-(\ref{cons_y_up_4}) ensure the feasibility of a lift-up operation using the block relationship from the previous turn.
+Note that, as the virtual block representing the floor is introduced, the right-hand-side of (\ref{cons_y_up_4}) equals 0 if block $i$ is not the topmost one in a stack. \\[0.05in] $(\romannumeral3)$ Restrictions on the lift-down operation per turn.